Emily-Amies/parkVar/README.md

 ### Docker Installation

-To run this app in a Docker container (see [Docker installation section of the INSTALLATION.md](docs/INSTALLATION.md) for more detail):
+To run this app in a Docker container:

 1. Ensure that:
     - Docker is installed on your machine
-    - You are in the app's root folder (i.e. in the same folder as the Dockerfile and `the docker-compose.yml`)
+    - You are in the app's root folder (i.e. in the same folder as the `Dockerfile` and the `docker-compose.yml`)
     - Port 5000 on your machine is available (i.e. not already being used by another service)